dskinnion/Gov1347_Blog/posts/4_Blog_Post_Incumbency.md

 ```
 (Predicted Incumbent Electoral Vote) = 271.34 + 5.23 * (Net Approval Rating)
 ```
+This means that the model predicts for each additional percent in Net Approval Rating, an Incumbent President will earn about 5.23 more Electoral Votes.

+It's interesting to note that if the President's Net Approval Rating were 0 (as many people disapproved of him as those who approved of him), the model predicts the slightest Electoral College victory for him (~271, which is one more than needed to win).

+### Simplified Model 2020 Prediction

 For 2020, Trump's most recent Net Approval Rating is -15%, so we get the following prediction: